1. Home

 Pipelines

 Your Admin (or Consultant) will have set up one or more Pipelines that are custom tailored to your company’s specific sales process.
-Some generic Pipelines are provided as defaults.
+Some generic Pipelines are provided as defaults (Basic, Software Sales, Consultancy).

-A Pipeline includes a qualification questionnaire (which we call a “quiz” for short) and a defined set of sales process stages with a custom checklist and sales enablement documents assigned to each stage.
-By selecting the Pipeline you are automatically selecting all these tools which are displayed in place of the prospect website when you select “Sales Coach” or simply open the opportunity / deal.
+A Pipeline includes a qualification questionnaire (which we call a “quiz” for short) and a defined set of sales process stages with a custom checklist assigned to each stage.
+Each checklist is composed of a series of steps with sales enablement documents (Resources) relevant for each step or for the whole stage.
+By selecting the Pipeline you are automatically selecting all these tools which are displayed in place of the prospect website when you click on the Deal tab.

 The sales process needs to be derived from the customer’s buying journey.
 Companies in different segments (for instance large enterprises vs small businesses) or considering different types of purchases (replenishing supplies vs change of internal systems) or in different sectors etc may have a significantly different buying processes.